charlax/professional-programming/training/web-dev/README.md

 Start your career the right way with this article: [Ten Principles for Growth as an Engineer](https://medium.com/@daniel.heller/ten-principles-for-growth-69015e08c35b)

+- Create a learning plan with your learning priorities
+- Consider using flashcards (see Anki for instance)
+- Enjoy the learning experience!

 #### Architecture

-- Learn about DDD (domain driven design)
+- Learn about DDD (domain driven design), SOLID, MVC.
 - Wander in the [Software Architecture Guide](https://martinfowler.com/architecture/)
 - 🎞 [On the Spectrum of Abstraction](https://www.youtube.com/watch?v=mVVNJKv9esE&ab_channel=ReactEurope)
 - 🎞 [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/)